nprapps/book-concierge/README.md

 * ``grunt sheets content catalog covers --year=2021`` - Pull the latest data from the sheet, then download all the image files in the `image` column of this year's sheet.
 Images are stored in a `/temp/YYYY/` folder in your project.
 Copy these images to `/src/assets/synced/covers/`, then run ``grunt sync`` (or ``grunt sync:live``) to push them to the server.

 Troubleshooting: If you sync up a cover and then it turns out to be the wrong cover, you may need to go into S3 and delete the old incorrect cover for the new one to sync up correctly.
 Sync sometimes doesn’t recognize it needs to push a file if a file already exists on S3 that is the same size/name.

+Not a task, but related to this:

+**Generating a book cover tile promo image**

+Add `?screenshot=1` to the URL before the hash params (so, for example: https://apps.npr.org/best-books/?screenshot=1#view=covers&year=2020) to get a dense view of the photo grid.
+Take a screenshot using a Retina display, for maximum pixels.

+You can adjust the density of the grid in [seed.less](https://github.com/nprapps/book-concierge/blob/master/src/css/seed.less#L40-L53).

 Analytics
 ---------